 What is the meaning of Aloha?

-The official publications tell us that "Aloha" derives from the Proto-Polynesian word "qarofa".
+The official publications tell us that "Aloha" derives from the Proto-Polynesian word "qarofa."
 Interestingly, the Maori language has a similar word with identical meanings - "aroha."

-For the Hawaiians, there's "The Aloha Spirit," a unique way of living, the ultimate lifestyle, or the secret to a rich life.
+For the Hawaiians, there's "The Aloha Spirit," a unique way of living, the ultimate lifestyle, or the secret to a fulfilling life.

 In the end, we get a positive attitude, an act of kindness.
-However, historians underline that "hā" is not "ha", so the correlation might not be entirely correct.
+However, historians underline that "hā" is not "ha," so the correlation might not be entirely correct.

 Aloha dress shirts feature colorful floral patterns and are widely used by men and women of all ages, in formal and informal occasions.
 It's a must in the contemporary Hawaiian society.

 The "Aloha Shirt" was first sold in Honolulu, in 1935.
 Twenty years later, and after World War II," tourists began to buy the famous Hawaiian tropical-print shirts as a souvenir.